-In addition, courts must ensure that children and their attorneys receive notice and the opportunity to participate in all judicial proceedings affecting the child's welfare.
+In addition, courts must ensure that children and their children's attorneys receive notice of all judicial proceedings affecting the child's welfare and the opportunity to be present and participate in all judicial those proceedings affecting the child's welfare.
 The attorney, whether child's attorney or best interests attorney, should participate actively in all hearings and conferences on issues within the scope of the appointment.
-Moreover, the child's attorney and best interests attorney should, when appropriate, inform the child of hearings, settlement conferences, and other proceedings and enable the child to attend.
+Moreover, the child's attorney and best interests attorney should inform the child of hearings, settlement conferences, and other proceedings and, when appropriate, enable the child to attend.
 The emotional and psychological value to a child of participating in a proceeding affecting his or her welfare may be of profound significance.
-In the abuse or neglect context, a recent study concluded that "[c]hildren, parents, and caregivers all benefit when they have the opportunity to actively participate in court proceedings, as does the quality of decisions when judges can see and hear from key parties."
+A recent nationwide study of the foster care system concluded that, in the abuse or neglect context, "[c]hildren, parents, and caregivers all benefit when they have the opportunity to actively participate in court proceedings, as does the quality of decisions when judges can see and hear from key parties."
 The Pew Commission on Children in Foster Care, Fostering the Future: Safety, Permanence and Well-Being for Children in Foster Care 42 (2004), available at www.pewfostercare.org.
-On the other hand, a child might receive little therapeutic benefit from observing an acrimonious custody dispute.
-Thus, this section recognizes the potential value of participation by the child and places a corresponding duty on both the child's attorney and best interests attorney in that regard.
+On the other hand, a child might receive little therapeutic benefit from observing an acrimonious custody dispute or hearing an exchange of accusations between his or her parents.
+Thus, this section recognizes the potential value of participation by the child and places a corresponding duty on both the child's attorney and best interests attorney in that regard to determine whether to facilitate the child's direct participation in a given proceeding.

 A child's legal counsel, whether a child's attorney or best interests attorney, may become aware of needs of the child that go beyond the particular proceeding.
 In abuse or neglect proceedings in particular, a child may be eligible for specialized educational, medical, or mental health services under federal or state programs.
 To the extent that a lawyer learns of such needs, the lawyer should request permission from the court to pursue issues on behalf of the child, administratively or judicially, even if those issues do not specifically arise from the court appointment.
-See Standard D-12, ABA Abuse and Neglect Standards.
-For a detailed enumeration of the pretrial and trial responsibilities for children's counsel, attorneys should refer to Standards III (F) and (G), ABA Custody Standards.
+See Standard D-12, ABA Abuse and Neglect Standards, 29 Fam L.Q.
+375 at 393.
+For a detailed enumeration of the pretrial and trial responsibilities for children's counsel in the custody context, attorneys should refer to Standards III (F) and (G), ABA Custody Standards, 37 FAM.
+L. Q. 131 at 136-39.